RadoslavTsvetanov/custom-express/presentation.md

 TODO: find an open source project which relies heavily on websockets and show how cleaner it would be with your lib, if you cant find show train-y

 TODO: showcase the reactive entites usage using a simple app and see how muxh easier it is

+## How it works

+### New message lifecycle with hooks

+newMsg -> before parse hooks -(mapped result from the ordered hooks)-> parse to see if it according to the standard for messages -(parsed message)-> Before Handle hook (runs hooks) -(result from the ordered hooks)-> Before handler hooks -(mapped result from the ordered hooks)> -> validate -(result which matches the validate schema)-> handler -(mapped result from handler if any)> after handler hooks -(mapped result from after handler)-> after handle

 ## Demo